majidmc2/Dobiel-Server/README.md

 > $ python3 src/test_pattern.py -f [ATTACK-PATTERN-FILE]

-Some attack pattens exist in "doc" and you can read them and write own patterns.pattens
+Some attack pattens exist in "doc" and you can read them and write own attack patterns.

 ## TODO:
 - [ ] Write Document